Skip to content

 A large space dotted with love seats and coffee tables works for impromptu brainstorming, quiet contemplation and study, but maybe not for lunch meetings and round-table creative sessions.
 A big round table, or lines of counters can give employees great spots to relax over lunch or have a spirited discussion, but they’re not great for long work stretches at the computer.
 The key is striking the right balance and offering your workforce different kinds of common spaces to suit the needs of their workday.

 To expand on this idea, think about booths and nooks that offer privacy, but not isolation from the rest of the team.
-These flexible common spaces facilitate spontaneity and collaboration that is not easily replicated in structured, conference room-style meetings that are not always conducive to the aha! moment.
+Flexible common spaces facilitate spontaneity and collaboration—the aha! moment—not easily replicated in structured, conference room-style meeting spaces.

-An intriguing design trend we’re seeing in modern offices is to make the conference room feel more connected to the common areas.
+Creating a connection between the conference room and common areas is an intriguing modern office design trend.
 We love the idea of using glass and acoustic management to keep the conference room private, but also flooded with light and open to the higher energy of the common areas around it.

 Designating Space with Color